 The family members of Indians abducted in Iraq complained of “ordeal” at the Tughlaq Road police station in Delhi after they were taken into custody to prevent them from protesting outside the residence of Minister of External Affairs Sushma Swaraj.

 The family members of 39 hapless Indians, who were abducted in June last year from Mosul by ISIS militants, had been protesting at Jantar Mantar for the past few days seeking information about their family members from the government.

-- Sushma Swaraj meets kin of 39 Indians missing in Iraq since 2014
+- Sushma Swaraj calls families of Indians missing in Iraq for meeting

 - Families of 40 men missing in Iraq take protest to Sushma Swaraj